As digital commerce continues to grow, merchants face an increasingly harsh reality: so, too, does the opportunity for fraud.

 Train your support team to spot signs of e-commerce fraud

-Effective customer service isn’t only important in brick-and-mortar stores.
-A well-trained e-commerce customer service team can help combat e-commerce fraud.
-Train your staff to watch out for certain e-commerce fraud indicators, such as:
+Effective customer service isn’t just important in brick-and-mortar stores.
+A well-trained digital customer service team can help combat fraud.
+Train your staff to watch out for certain digital fraud indicators, such as:

 - Larger-than-average orders

 - Multiple shipping addresses under one billing address

 - Multiple declined transactions

 - Multiple transactions taking place in a smaller time window